HaoEarm/DSA4262_gartic/README.md

 ### Running predictions (In a Nutshell)
 * To run predictions on a dataset,
-  1. Run the Data Parsing Scripts on the new raw dataset
+  1. Run the Data Parsing Scripts on the dataset
   2. Train / Load a pre-trained model
   3. Modify RF_predict.py and ensure the filepath and name are correct based on the input data files
   4. Run RF_predict.py and examine the output.csv in the **output** subfolder